 3. While exfoliating skin to decrease sensitivity, keep the rest of your skincare routine simple.
 Use a nurturing but basic cleanser, like Lexli Cleansing Lotion, and an effective but simple moisturizer like Simply Hydration aloe vera moisturizer.
 Be sure to apply sunscreen daily, as exfoliation puts the skin more at risk for sun damage.

 As the skin adjusts to exfoliation, it may actually get worse, with breakouts, dryness and redness being common side effects.
 These side effects will subside as the skin adjusts.
 However, if you find that exfoliation is causing side effects that aren't going away or that are painful, stop using the product and see a dermatologist.
 It's possible other factors are at work in your skin, which may require medical intervention.

 Beyond exfoliation, there are other things that can be done to lessen skin sensitivity:

 - Get Back to Basics.
-Use too many skin care products and the skin is exposed to a large number of ingredients, making it hard to know what is causing the issue.
+Using too many skincare products simultaneously exposes the skin to a large number of ingredients, making it hard to know what is causing sensitivity.
 Implement a simple regimen focused on proper skin cleansing, use of a simple moisturizer and use of sunscreen when going outdoors.
 Bonus: keep a log to document how your skin responds with these basic products and sloooowly introduce additional products – one at a time.

-While it's easiest to just stock up on products formulated for sensitive skin, those products aren't truly benefitting you if your skin is actually reactive, not sensitive.
+While it's easiest to just stock up on products formulated for sensitive skin, those products may not benefit you if your skin is reactive, not sensitive.
 Rather, try the sensitive skin treatment suggestions above and, if these don't work, see your dermatologist who can determine if there's a bigger issue at play.